-Outdoor ActivitiesEven though temperatures in Goodyear and the rest of the Phoenix area stay above 100 degrees during most of the summer, residents dont hide indoors with the air conditioning.
+Outdoor ActivitiesEven though temperatures in Goodyear and the rest of the Phoenix area stay above 100 degrees during most of the summer, residents don't hide indoors with the air conditioning.
 Goodyear residents love outdoor recreation, and the city provides ample opportunities to enjoy it.
 Local sites for outdoor recreation include the Canyon Trails Recreation Center, Foothills Community Park, the Goodyear Ballpark and a 35-acre community park on Litchfield Road.

 NeighborhoodsAlthough Goodyear is a small but growing suburb, there are still a number of distinct neighborhoods, each with a mix of rent to own houses, rental apartments and places to purchase.
 In general, Goodyear is a very safe town, so none of the neighborhoods are considered bad.

-to get full property details for our rent-to-own homes
+to get full property details for our rent to own homes

 (including price and contact info).